adipasquale/blog.dipasquale.fr/_posts/2018-12-02-leave-gmail-in-10-steps.md

 First, I strongly suggest you buy a domain name, so that you really own your mail address, and don't depend on any service.
 You can purchase one at [Gandi](https://www.gandi.net/).

 From there on, you could use Gandi's mail servers, but I recommend you use [Fastmail's](https://fastmail.com/).
 It's not free, but it will be much simpler to setup, faster, they provide push notifications for mobile, their spam filter is better, their web interface is better, and it's the most popular privacy-respecting service.

+**Edit**: I am not affiliated to Fastmail in any way, and I do not want this article to look like an ad!
+Also, as [HN commenters](https://news.ycombinator.com/item?id=18633216) and [@mediafinger](https://twitter.com/mediafinger/status/1071325185364672513) pointed out, Fastmail is an Australian company, where they just passed [a new bill](https://www.nytimes.com/2018/12/06/world/australia/encryption-bill-nauru.html), which is concerning for privacy.
+Have a look at other privacy-caring providers like [mailbox.org](https://mailbox.org/), [runbox.com](https://runbox.com/),[posteo.de](https://posteo.de/) and [startmail.com](https://www.startmail.com/), they may very well be cheaper too.

 [Signing up with Fastmail](https://www.fastmail.com/signup/) is very simple.
 If you bought a domain name, you can use their [easy-setup option](https://www.fastmail.com/help/receive/domains-setup-nsmx.html) where you use their name servers and they do all the hardlifting.
 You will still be able to add custom DNS entries later if you want to, for your personal website or blog.
 If you did not buy a domain name, you can also create a mail address ending with one of theirs : sent.com, fastmail.com…